ToshioCP/Gtk4-tutorial/src/sec7.src.md

 The filename is a byte-sequence without a specific encoding.
 It needs to be converted into a UTF-8 string with `g_filename_display_name` before setting the label text.
 The strings `filename_bin` and `filename_utf8` are freed.
-- 45-46: Appends a GtkScrolledWindow to the GtkNotebook as a child.
-And the GtkLabel is set as the child's tab.
+- 45-46: Appends a GtkScrolledWindow to the GtkNotebook as a child and the GtkLabel is set as the child's tab.
 At the same time, a GtkNoteBookPage is created automatically.
 The function `gtk_notebook_get_page` returns the GtkNotebookPage of the child (GtkScrolledWindow).
 - 47: GtkNotebookPage has "tab-expand" property.